BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user-guide-alertnow-en.md

 If no one recognizes the notifications even when the notification step is finished, it sends the final reminder to remind the responders once again.

-8. You can set at the bottom of create escalation policy screen.
-    -   If no one is acknowledged, *repeat the corresponding policy*: If you set the repetition times, it will restart from step 1 to the last step.
-(The maximum number of attempts is 9.)
-    -   If no one is acknowledged, *there will be notifications for all responders for the set time period*: You can set the time in minutes and the maximum number of attempts is 9.
+9. If you select ‘Use’ radio button, you can set the period and count of reminder repetition.

+10. Click \[OK\] button to create an escalation policy and send notifications.
     ![][escalation_set_final_notice]

-9. Click [OK] button to create an escalation policy and send notifications.